 As a result of the appreciation of the Korean won against the U.S. dollar from the nine months ended September 27, 2009 to the nine months ended September 30, 2010, foreign currency fluctuations had an unfavorable impact on our reported profit margins and operating income from continuing operations for the current year period.
-In order to provide more detailed information regarding the impact of foreign currency fluctuations on our results of operations, in our discussion of period to period comparisons under the heading "Results of Operations," we have included information regarding the impact of nine months period-to-nine months period and quarter-to-quarter change in the Korean won/U.S. dollar exchange rate.
-The information, which is described below as the impact of the depreciation or appreciation of the Korean won against the U.S. dollar, measures the impact in the change in applicable monthly average exchange rate for the most recent period discussed as compared to the applicable cumulative average exchange rate in effect for the prior period against the applicable monthly average exchange rate in effect for the prior period against the applicable monthly average exchange rate for the period in which the sale took place on a transaction-by-transaction basis.
-For cost of sales and other expenses, we have compared the applicable cumulative average exchange rate during the current period and applied that to the amount of our aggregate cost of sales and other expenses for the period that were originally denominated in Korean won.
-A substantial portion of the net sales recorded at our Korean subsidiary are in U.S. dollars and are converted into Korean won for reporting purposes at the subsidiary level.
-Although this approach does not reflect the fluctuations of the currency exchange rates for every transaction on a day-to-day basis, we believe that it provides a useful indication of the magnitude of the exchange rate impact for the periods presented.
+In order to provide more detailed information regarding the impact of foreign currency fluctuations on our results of operations, in our discussion of period to period comparisons under the heading "Results of Operations," we have included information regarding the impact of fine months period-to-nine months period and quarter-to-quarter change in the Korean won/U.S. dollar exchange rate.
+The information, which is described below as the impact of the depreciation or appreciation of the Korean won against the U.S. dollar, measures the impact in the change in applicable monthly average exchange rate for the most recent period discussed as compared to the applicable cumulative average exchange rate during the prior period.
+For net sales that were originally denominated in Korean won, we have compared the applicable cumulative average exchange rate in effect for the prior period against the applicable monthly average exchange rate for the applicable cumulative average exchange rate in effect for the prior period against the applicable monthly average exchange rate for the applicable cumulative average exchange rate in effect for the prior period against the applicable monthly average exchange rate for the applicable cumulative average exchange rate in effect for the prior period are average exchange rate during the current period and applied that to the amount of our aggregate cost of sales and other expenses for the applicable monthly average exchange rate in the change rates for every transaction on a day-to-day basis, we believe that it provides a useful indication of the magnitude of the exchange rate impact for the period in aday-to-day basis, we believe that it provides a useful indicat